 The Act allows lenders to recover their costs when a borrower repays a loan early.
 The Act contains a formula for lenders to use when calculating how much they lost, but it is not compulsory to use this formula (known as a “safe harbour” formula).
 They can use their own, but their formula must result in a reasonable estimate of how much they lost as a result of early repayment.
 Lenders must tell borrowers whether they are using the safe harbour formula or their own formula, and they must also explain how they will calculate the charge.

 Calculating early repayment charges involves a complex formula.
 Many – but not all – banks base the charge on the difference between the wholesale interest rate on the loan and the wholesale rate applicable when the loan is repaid early (other factors are also included in the calculation).
-If rates have risen since the loan was taken out, a charge won’t be applied because the bank can lend the money again at a higher rate.
+If rates have risen since the loan was taken out, a charge usually won’t be applied because the bank can lend the money again at a higher rate.

 Banks can’t give prospective borrowers an indication of how much it might cost to break a loan early because the calculation requires two inputs that cannot be known in advance: the point at which the borrower will decide to repay the loan early, and the interest rate applicable at that future point in time.
 Only with that information can banks calculate any loss and any corresponding charge.